‘General Hospital’ Fans Are Livid Over The Sam & Shiloh Story Line

 General Hospital fans aren’t happy and they make no bones about it on social media.
 The main story line for the past few weeks has been the take down of Shiloh Archer and his Dawn of Day cult.
 While it looked like Sam Morgan was getting the best of the leader in order to save Kristina and to get her damaging pledge back, things took a turn for the worse.
 Now viewers are left wondering what happened to the butt-kicking Sam that they all know and love.

 Sam had a plan to make Shiloh believe that she wanted to get in on the trust and to go through with the whole initiation process to do it.
 It all came to a head at the end of last week when a drugged Sam was almost raped by Shiloh.
 Of course, Jason was able to save her and he beat Shiloh to a pulp, but fans are just not happy with how this was written.
-Both Sam and Shiloh are in the hospital getting treated, but spoilers from SheKnows Soaps tease that Shiloh will be playing both sides this week, which stands to mean that he is still playing games with people’s lives.
+Both Sam and Shiloh are in the hospital getting treated, but spoilers from SheKnows Soaps tease that Shiloh will be playing both sides this week, an indication that he is still playing games with people’s lives.

 The previews for Tuesday’s General Hospital reveals that Sam will go confront Shiloh.
 She will get in his face after their terrible encounter and say, “Game over, you lose.”

-There are many fans of the ABC soap that have been vocal on social media on how terrible this story line is and how they just want it to be over.
-However, Shiloh isn’t done yet as spoilers say that he will continue to be involved in peoples’ lives, such as Willow Tait.
+There are many fans of the ABC soap that have been vocal on social media about how terrible this story line is and how they just want it to be over.
+However, Shiloh isn’t done yet, as spoilers say that he will continue to be involved in peoples’ lives, such as Willow Tait.
 You can also bet that he won’t let sleeping dogs lie when it comes to Sam and Jason either.
 He is a bold one.
 He has no fear of anyone it seems, even Sonny Corinthos.

 Sam's putting herself in harm's way, West Coast.
 Has Jason prepared for everything Shiloh has up his sleeves?